 Aleut – The indigenous people of the Aleutian Islands of Alaska and Kamchatka Krai, Russia.
 Though they called themselves Unangan, meaning “coastal people,” they were called Aleut by Russian fur traders in the mid 18th century.
-Prior to outside influence there the Aleut were estimated to have numbered about 25,000 people.
-Violence and disease reduced them to only abut 1,500 by 1910.
-In the 1970’s there were about 2,000 Aleuts who could claim at least 1/4 Aleut blood.
+Prior to outside influence there, the Aleut were estimated to have numbered about 25,000 people.
+Violence and disease reduced them to only about 1,500 by 1910.
+In the 1970s there were about 2,000 Aleuts who could claim at least 1/4 Aleut blood.
 Today, more than 1,000 people claim to be of Aleut ancestry.
 While English and Russian are the dominant languages used by Aleuts living in the US and Russia respectively, the Aleut language is still spoken by several hundred people.

 Allakaweah – This tribe or band was first encountered by Lewis and Clark who gave them the name Allakaweah, which meant “Paunch Indians.”
-Living on the Yellowstone and Bighorn Rivers in Montana, they were estimated to have number about 2,300 people.
+Living on the Yellowstone and Bighorn Rivers in Montana, they were estimated to have numbered about 2,300 people.
 As this area was occupied by the Crow Indians at the time, they were thought to have been a band of that tribe.

 Alsea/Alsi – A Yaquina tribe formerly occupying a small territory at the mouth of Alsea River in western Oregon.
 In 1910, there were only 29 Alsea in the census report.
 They are now part of the Confederated Siletz Indians of Oregon.

 Amacano – A tribe or band perhaps connected with the Yamasee which lived on the Apalachee Coast of Florida in 1674 with Chine and Caparaz tribes.
 At that time the three groups numbered about 300 people.